01 of 03

 Chinese New Year: February's Big Holiday (Sometimes)

-Lots of events to celebrate the new year according to the Chinese calendar.
+There are plenty of events to celebrate the new year according to the Chinese calendar.
 It's a lunar holiday that can happen in January or February, and once in a while, the parade is in early March.
-You can celebrate by going to the big parade, watching the beauty pageant, going on a treasure hunt or walking through Chinatown to see the festivities.
-Use the Chinese New Year guide to find out all about how San Francisco celebrates.
+You can celebrate by going to the big parade, watching the beauty pageant, going on a treasure hunt, or walking through Chinatown to see the festivities.

 February's Other Big Holiday: Valentine's Day